Kreloc/useful-info/android/asus-zenfone-2-worldwide/bootloader-unlock.md

-# Unlocking Bootloader for the Asus Zenfone 2 (Worldwide)
+# Unlocking Bootloader for Asus Zenfone 2 (Worldwide)
 *December 22nd, 2015*

 I extracted the file at...